 See my guide on how to use an Instant Pot.

-Cooked beans are a versatile ingredient for healthy meals, and they also freeze well.
-I often make a batch of these Instant Pot pinto beans at the beginning of the week and then we get a few meals out of them during the week.
-You can freeze extra beans for quick meals later on.
+These pinto beans are a perfect base for so many healthy meals.
+I often make a batch at the beginning of the week and then we get a few meals out of them during the week.
+They also freeze well!
+Here are a few ways I’ve served them:

-Do you need to soak beans before pressure cooking?
+Do you need to soak the beans?

 You don’t need to soak beans before cooking them in an Instant Pot.
 Unsoaked beans will cook evenly and fairly quickly in a pressure cooker.
 In my experience, unsoaked beans split apart less during pressure cooking.
 So if you forget to soak your dried beans or you just don’t want to soak them, you can still make delicious pinto beans in your Instant Pot.

-How to cook pinto beans in an Instant Pot
+How to Cook Pinto Beans in an Instant Pot

-How long to cook pinto beans in an Instant Pot
+How Long to Cook Pinto Beans in an Instant Pot

 No Soak Pinto Beans

-Cook unsoaked dry pinto beans for 30 minutes at high pressure, followed by a 15 minute natural release.
+I cook unsoaked dry pinto beans for 30 minutes at high pressure, followed by a 15 minute natural release.

 Soaked Pinto Beans (tested with 8 hours of soaking time)

-Cook soaked pinto beans for 15 minutes at high pressure, followed by a 15 minute natural release.
+I cook soaked pinto beans for 15 minutes at high pressure, followed by a 15 minute natural release.

-4.79 from 33 ratings
+4.75 from 36 ratings

 Instant Pot Pinto Beans